-The curtain time for Thursday, Friday and Saturday night shows is 7:30 p.m. with the Sunday performance starting at 2 p.m.
+The curtain time for Thursday, Friday and Saturday night performances is 7:30 p.m. with the Sunday performance starting at 2 p.m.

 Those Interested in Working Backstage

-Those interested in working backstage (stage managers, props crew, sound research, costumes, dresser, running crew) are asked to attend one night of these auditions, fill out an audition form, and indicate the area of interest backstage.
-The production team will take a few minutes to meet with you to discuss your area of interest.
+Those interested in working backstage (stage managers, props crew, sound research, costumes, dresser, running crew) only need to attend one night of the crew interviews.
+Be sure to fill out a crew application form prior to the crew interviews start time via the online form (forthcoming) and indicate the area of interest backstage.
+The technical director will schedule time to meet with you to discuss your area of interest.

-Please fill out an audition form when you arrive prior to the auditions start time.
+Please fill out an audition form via the online form (forthcoming) prior to arriving at the audition start time.
 Auditions will consist of “cold readings” from the script.
 Be prepared to make some bold choices, take some risks, and have fun!
 Prepared monologues and headshots/resumes are appreciated, but are NOT required.